Dakota-Schramm/Pokeview/README.md

 Created with React Frontend and Flask Backend.

 CSV from https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6

+Figure out how to GREP TODO and add it to readme.
 COMPLETED STORIES
     FRONTEND
         X1.
 The app should contain a browser router with a